 - 1. Ascertain the name of each contestant and his chief second, and shall hold the chief second responsible for the conduct of the other seconds during the progress of the bout. - 2.
 Explain violations of second rules; further violation shall result in disqualifications and/or disciplinary action. - 3.
-Identify the belt/hip line and clarify that the equipment shall not extend above this imaginary line. - 4.
-Explain what will occur when the warning sounds indicating that the end of the round is near and when the horn sounds the end of the round.
+Identify the belt/hip line and clarify that the equipment shall not extend above this imaginar line. - 4.
+Explain what will occur when the warning sounds indicating that the end of the round is near, Derived from Virginia Register Volume 23, Issue 24, eff.
+September 5, 2007.